 You hear all the time that people over-dose on drugs and live through it.
 Not only do they live through it, they wake up and learn from their mistake to become a better person.
-The biggest question I have of my son’s death is WHY DIDN’T HE GET A SECOND CHANCE?
-I still can’t get this out of my head.
+The biggest question I have of my son’s death is WHY DIDN’T MY SON GET A SECOND CHANCE?

 Johnny, my adult son will be gone 4 years in a couple of weeks.
 He left behind 4 beautiful kids which one of them is Brody that we raise.
 The other 3 are with their Nana.
 Johnny doesn’t look like he was a drug addict, does he?
 When he passed he was married with 4 kids.
 No, he wasn’t a very good dad…but he wanted to be.
 He loved his family so much, he just had a problem.
 The person he was married to also had/has a problem, but that’s another story.